djcunningham0/dannycunningham.com/content/posts/2025-06-26-chicago-tool-library-search-1/index.md

 * Easy to get pretty good results out of the box

 Cons:
-* Not robust to typos
+* Not robust to typos (might be better if we enable [trigram search](https://github.com/Casecommons/pg_search?tab=readme-ov-file#trigram-trigram-search); more on that in a future post)
 * Struggles with word order and semantic meaning (example: it fails to understand that "table" is semantically more similar to "folding table" than "table saw")

 Somewhere in between: